4RE5group/virtualArch/README.md

 # 4re5 Virtual Arch
 A complete minimal computer architecture directly on your browser. 🚀

-Based on the nandgame.com architecture, it provides a simple assembly language to interact with the system.
+Based on the [nandgame][nandgame.com] computer architecture, it provides a simple assembly language to interact with the system.

 ## How it works.
 This code emulates a virtual simple machine by interpreting op codes (cpu binary operations).